garagehive/garagehive.github.io/docs/garagehive-accountancy-routines.md

 * Get used to using the search function (Alt+Q) instead of the menu to navigate around the accountancy system.

-* If a customer has paid via a bank transfer, we strongly recommend that you apply the payment only whilst performing a "Payment Reconciliation Journal" and to avoid applying the payment manually.
+* If a customer has paid via a bank transfer, we strongly recommend that you apply the payment only whilst performing a **Payment Reconciliation Journal** and to avoid applying the payment manually.
 This greatly reduces the chance of duplicating transactions on your bank account.

 * Watch this video to learn how to add new G/L Accounts (Nominal Codes) [Video](https://youtu.be/QljybTkEKYM "More Info"){:target="_blank"}